ataex/BillOfMaterials/README.md

         - Adds the part specified in the body as a child of the part specified in the request parameter
 ###### GET Requests
 1. GET /parts
-    - Returns all of parts
+    - Returns all parts
+2. GET /parts/id/:partId
+    - Returns information on specified part
-2. GET /parts/components
+3. GET /parts/components
     - Returns all component parts
-3. GET /parts/orphans
+4. GET /parts/orphans
     - Returns all orphan parts
-4. GET /assemblies
+5. GET /assemblies
     - Returns all assemblies
-5. GET /assemblies/top
+6. GET /assemblies/top
     - Returns all top level assemblies
-6. GET /assemblies/sub
+7. GET /assemblies/sub
     - Returns all sub-assemblies
-7. GET /assemblies/:assemblyId/components
+8. GET /assemblies/:assemblyId/components
     - Returns all parts that make up a specified assembly
-8. GET /assemblies/:assemblyId/components/top
+9. GET /assemblies/:assemblyId/components/top
     - Returns all first level (direct children) of a specified assembly
-9. GET /parts/:partId/assemblies
+10. GET /parts/:partId/assemblies
     - Returns a list of all assemblies that the specified part
 ###### DELETE Requests
 1. DELETE /parts/:partId